 We arrive in the early morning to bustling Hanoi, the capital of Vietnam.
 After meeting our local guide we transfer to a private bus and make our way to the beautiful and famous Halong Bay.
 Thousands of islands rise dramatically from the waters of the Bay and, to further their beauty, intricate caves have been hollowed out through these limestone karst formations.
 Aboard a sailing junk we'll enjoy a seafood lunch and a visit to one of the islands and caves before transfering to the mainland for our overnight stay.
 Our hotel is located on the Bay Chai beach front with great views of Halong Bay.
 Our hotel has internet in the lobby with one public computer being available and free wifi.
 All hotel rooms are double or twin share with air conditioning.
 Approx travel time: Private bus Ha Noi to Halong Bay: 4 hours

 After breakfast, we'll transfer back to Hanoi.
-Upon arrival some of your options include visits to the Tran Quoc Pagoda, the Temple of Literature (Van Mieu) or Ho Chi Minh’s Mausoleum and Museum.
+Upon arrival, explore Hanoi with an orientation walking tour through the city's old quarter.
+Each street is named after the trade practiced on that street for several generations; it's an interesting glimpse into the life of a Hanoian in one of the oldest parts of town.
+Opt to visit the Tran Quoc Pagoda, the Temple of Literature (Van Mieu) or Ho Chi Minh’s Mausoleum and Museum.
 The Mausoleum houses the remains of Ho Chi Minh, the founding father of the unified Vietnam (closed October-November).
 Don’t miss taking a walk through Hanoi's Old Quarter – a maze of street, each one traditionally devoted to a different product or industry.
 Follow this up with a walk around nearby Hoan Kiem lake and see if you can spot one of the famous 100 year old turtles which may still live within its murky waters.
 In the evening you have an option to attend a performance at the famous Water Puppets and sample some of Hanoi's amazing eating venues.
 Ask your CEO to tell you about the local Northern delicacies.
 Our hotel in Hanoi is located in the Old Quarter some 20 minutes walk to Hoan Kiem Lake, the centre of Hanoi.
 Make sure you grab the map and hotel card before you leave the hotel.
 All hotel rooms are double or twin share with air conditioning and en suite bathroom.
 Computers and wifi are available.
 Approx Travel Time: Private bus Ha Long Bay to Ha Noi: 4 hours.
 Please note: As this is a combination trip, some of your tour members may depart in Hanoi and you may be joined by some new travelling companions for the Laos portion of your tour.

-A free morning to further explore is followed by a short flight from Hanoi to Vientiane, the capital of Laos.
+Explore a bit of Hanoi in the morning before an afternoon flight to Vientiane, the capital of Laos.
 There is a wealth of cultural delights to discover - on foot, by bicycle or, for the less energetic, by tuk-tuk.
 Visit Laos' most important national monument, Phat That Luang, or meander down the dusty riverside tracks to find villages full of friendly children, dogs and chickens.
 A visit to Vientiane's vibrant, colorful morning market (which incidentally is open all day!) is worthwhile, to find plenty of local treasures.
 A great way to round off the day is to enjoy a spectacular sunset over the Mekong.
 Our hotel is centrally located within walking distance of all the town’s main sights.
 All hotel rooms are double or twin share with air conditioning, safe deposit box, and en suite bathrooms.
 Approx travel time: Transfer hotel to Hanoi airport: 45 min Flight Hanoi to Vientiane: 1.25 hrs Transfer airport to Vientiane hotel: 15 min.